nataliagraczyk/bigfive-project/README.md

 More information on the study itself can be found on the following website: [oecd-piaac](https://www.oecd.org/skills/piaac/)

 ## Methods
-The relationship of personality traits with the probability of employment was estimated using logistic regression model in which the employment status during post-PIAAC study is the dependent variable and takes the values of 1 in case of being employed and 0 in case of being unemployed or professionally inactive during that period.
+The relationship of personality traits with the probability of employment was estimated using logistic regression model, in which the employment status during post-PIAAC study is the dependent variable, and takes the values of 1 in case of being employed and 0 in case of being unemployed or professionally inactive during that period.

 It was decided to use the logit model because for the purposes of this study, it was important to compare the model with the results of other studies conducted in other countries.

 ### Stages of the project:
-- Exploraotory Data Analysis
+- Exploratory Data Analysis
 - Data cleaning and feature engineering
 - Train-Test Split
 - Feature Scaling